30 Emerging Travel Destinations for 2020

 Why We Picked Dominica

 Central Asia is finally having its (long overdue) moment in the spotlight, and nowhere is that more evident than in the pearl of the Silk Road.
 Traveling to Uzbekistan means not just crossing borders, but stepping back in time to a land whose remarkable history as the meeting point of East and West oozes out of its splendid architecture, multi-layered culture, and show-stopping sites.
-With its previously onerous visa restrictions having been significantly relaxed recently, there's never been a better time to travel to Uzbekistan than 2020.
+With its previously onerous visa restrictions having been significantly relaxed recently, there’s never been a better time to travel to Uzbekistan.

 When to Visit: April to May; September to early November

 11. Launceston, Tasmania

 It seems that our travel blogger judges can’t get enough of Tasmania – last year the entire island took our judge’s top honors as the best destination in Oceania.
 This year, the spotlight shines on Tassie again – but this time on Launceston, an overlooked city in the north of the island that provides the perfect base on your Tasmania itinerary to explore the world-class wilderness.
 If you can, kick off your year by visiting in January, when Launceston will come alive with MONA FOMA, a vibrant summer arts and music festival.

 When to Visit: September to May

 Top Attractions: Cataract Gorge, Cradle Mountain, Queen Victoria Museum, Franklin House

 12. Rovinj, Croatia